-The same experimental setup of the demonstrations is used for the autonomous repetition of the task.
-Two conditions are tested for each stiffness setting (LS, HS, and OS).
-In the first one, i.e., the autonomous task repetition without external disturbances, the robot repeats the demonstration in the same environment displayed during the demonstration.
+the autonomous task repetition without external disturbances, the robot repeats the demonstration in the same environment displayed during the demonstration.
 While in the second one, i.e., the autonomous task repetition with external disturbances, the environment is perturbed during the execution of the task.
 As previously mentioned, the cleaning task consists of 6 cleaning movements that go from the top to the bottom of the table, alternated with five free motions to return to the top of the table before starting the next cleaning movement.
 The following perturbations are applied during the experiment (see also Fig. 4 (bottom)):

-- 1) Single slow table lifting and lowering during the 1^{st} cleaning movement. - 2) Single fast table lifting and lowering during the 2^{nd} cleaning movement. - 3) Repeated low frequency and high amplitude table lifting and lowering during the 3^{rd} cleaning movement. - 4) Repeated high frequency and low amplitude table lifting and lowering during the 4^{th} cleaning movement. - 5) Collision with a human during the 5^{th} cleaning motion.

-6) Collision with a human during the last free motion.
+- Single slow table lifting and lowering during the 1st cleaning movement. - Single fast table lifting and lowering during the 2nd cleaning movement. - 3) Repeated low frequency and high amplitude table lifting and lowering during the 3rd cleaning movement. - 4) Repeated high frequency and low amplitude table lifting and lowering during the 4th cleaning movement. - 5) Collision with a human during the 5th cleaning motion. - 6) Collision with a human during the last free motion.

-The values of the parameters used during the autonomous repetition experiments are k^{min} =[200, 200, 200], k^{max} =[1000, 1000, 1000], F^{max} =[60, 60, 60], ε =0.4, $x_t(0)$ =1, Q=diag{3200, 3200, 3200} and R=diag{1, 1, 1}.
+The values of the parameters used during the autonomous repetition experiments are $k^{\min} = [200, 200, 200], k^{\max} = [1000, 1000, 1000], F^{\max} = [60, 60, 60], \varepsilon = 0.4, x_t(0) = 1, Q = diag\{3200, 3200, 3200\}$ and $R = diag\{1,1,1\}$ .
 The minimum stiffness is chosen in order to have high compliance but ensuring an acceptable position tracking performance, while the maximum stiffness is selected in order to track the desired motion with high accuracy while ensuring a stable behavior.
-The maximum force corresponds to the maximum payload of the robot, and the initial energy of the tank is slightly higher than the energy threshold (ε).
+The maximum force corresponds to the maximum payload of the robot, and the initial energy of the tank is slightly higher than the energy threshold $(\varepsilon)$ .
 Finally, Q and R are chosen experimentally to give higher priority to the force tracking.